colcrunch/killbot/README.md

 * `BOT_TOKEN` : You get this from the discord bot app that you make.
 More specifically it comes from the bot user you make to go along with your app.
 * `PREFIX` : This is the symbol that you want to have before all the commands.
 Use something that is easy to type, but not all that common.
   * Default is `]`
+* `msg` is the message that you would like to have in the playing status of your bot.
+  * Default is `''`.
+In order to show the full message, and help command please limit your message to 12 characters.
 * `KILLWATCH_ENABLED` : Set this to TRUE to watch zkill for kills!
   * Default is `FALSE`
 * `KILLWATCH_CHANNEL` : This is where you set the channel id that you want to have kills posted in.